Risk-team icon

 Adyen Auto-defense for disputes

-• Already refunded transactions (in which the refund occurred before the chargeback was sent).
+• Already refunded transactions for which the refund occurred before the chargeback was sent.

-• Chargebacks that include technical errors that invalidate them (for example, when a chargeback is sent outside of the time frame allowed by the schemes).
+• Chargebacks that include technical errors that invalidate them.
+For example when a chargeback is sent outside the time frame allowed by the schemes.

 • Chargebacks not applicable to your MCC code.